Boredom as Broccoli

 Our brains didn’t evolve in an environment of constant stimulation, so the brain learned to use it’s “downtime” constructively.
 When there was nothing pressing to hold it’s focused attention, it evolved to put some lower probability tasks on the back-burner where they can slowly cook.
 The conscious (“focused”) part of your mind can always take back the wheel if it needs to, because well, anyone who couldn’t be shaken out of a daydream during a tiger attack probably didn’t live to propagate their genes.

 Our digital (and mental) environment now is one where we are always on alert for tigers that don’t exist, and it’s preventing our subconscious from slowly mulling over what to get Mom for Christmas before it’s too late.
 It’s like eating a purely high-sugar diet.
 You’ll never not crave sugar.
 After the fifth cookie you probably won’t be any more satisfied than after cookie number two.
 But at the same time you could probably totally find room for cookie number six.
 On the other hand, you’ll never crave the broccoli, but if you don’t eat it you’re gonna have a bad time.

 Does the world feel like it’s spiraling out of control?
 Indeed- there are absolutely major issues that need addressing, but also, haven’t there always been?
 Have you ever stopped to consider that it might be your perception of events that is doing most of the spiraling?
 Ask yourself: What good are you to the world if you’re always at capacity?

-Stay Grounded is a reader-supported.
-Newsletter helping people get offline.
-To receive new posts, consider becoming a free (or premium) subscriber.
+Stay Grounded is a 100% reader-supported. newsletter helping people establish boundaries with the digital world.
+To support, please consider becoming a premium subscriber.